mark-heiple/RUDI/README.md

 ### Backtesting

 Backtesting is performed by reserving a fixed number of values from the end of the series (the holdout samples).
 A model is fitted to the data minus the holdout samples.
 A forecast horizon of width __H__ is then generated and error calculated against the corresponding __H__ holdout samples.
 The process is repeated by adding one holdout sample to the series and refitting the model.
 Another forecast is created and error calculated.
 This process repeats until the backtesting process has used all of the holdout samples.
-The overall mean error from the backtesting is used to compare models.
+The overall mean error from the backtesting is used to rank the models.

 ![Backtesting](./backtest.jpg)